PrincetonUniversity/hpc_beginning_workshop/multiprocessing/README.md

 $ sbatch job.slurm
 ```

-One advantage to Python `multiprocessing` over [job arrays](https://researchcomputing.princeton.edu/support/knowledge-base/slurm#arrays) is that the output of the different parallel operations can be reduce within the Python script.
+One advantage to Python `multiprocessing` over [job arrays](https://researchcomputing.princeton.edu/support/knowledge-base/slurm#arrays) is that the output of the different parallel operations can be reduced within the Python script.
 When job arrays are used the reduction must be done in a separate step.

+Python has a global interpreter lock (GIL) which means that it cannot use multiple threads.
+Python `multiprocessing` runs a different Python process on each CPU-core.
+Typically `--cpus-per-task` implies multiple threads but that is not the case here.
+The choice of `--cpus-per-task=4` leads to 4 Python processes.

-In the example above the function `f(x)` is trivial.
+In the example above, the function `f(x)` is trivial.
 Python `multiprocessing` becomes useful when `f(x)` is expensive.

 For more info see [this page](https://researchcomputing.princeton.edu/support/knowledge-base/python#multiprocessing).